Kurt Busch Bio And Facts

 For 2006, Busch moved to Penske Racing South (now Team Penske), driving the No. 2 Dodge.
 That season, his sole win came in the Food City 500, which was his fifth victory at Bristol.
 He had a few solid seasons with Penske, finishing fourth in driver’s points in 2009.

 After parting ways from Penske Racing in 2011, Busch declined an offer from Richard Petty Motorsports, instead signing with Phoenix Racing to drive the No. 51 Chevrolet in the 2012 Cup Series season.
 For the 2013 season, he moved again, driving the No. 78 Chevrolet for Furniture Row Racing (FRR).
 Busch moved again the following season, ending up in the No. 41 for Stewart-Haas Racing in 2014.

 Busch started seeing renewed success upon moving to Chip Ganassi Racing (CGR) for the 2019 season, driving the unmistakable all-black No. 1 Monster Energy-sponsored Chevrolet.
-After making the playoffs three seasons in a row, Kurt Busch made his most recent move to the newly-formed 23XI Racing, owned by Michael Jordan and Denny Hamlin.
-Driving the No. 45 Toyota alongside new teammate Bubba Wallace, Busch is off to a strong start in the 2022 season.
+After making the playoffs three seasons in a row, Kurt Busch made his final move to the newly-formed 23XI Racing, owned by Michael Jordan and Denny Hamlin.
+Driving the No. 45 Toyota alongside new teammate Bubba Wallace, Busch had a competitive start to the 2022 season.

 In July 2022, Busch suffered a concussion at Pocono.
 He was unable to immediately return to racing because of concussion symptoms.
 At the end of the season, Busch announced he was retiring from full time competition.